 - Establish the record for longest time spent in space - Valeri Polyakov, 437.7 days (1995)

 - Launch the first space tourist (Denis Tito, 2001)

-Taken together, the efforts of these five space agencies add up to a very interesting future for humanity in space.
+Taken together, the efforts of these five space agencies add up to an exciting future for humanity in space.
 When the days come that permanent human outposts exist on the Moon, Mars, and maybe even on the moons of Jupiter, Saturn, and beyond, it's not farfetched to think that they will bear the standards of many nations and agencies.

 - History - The Space Race

 - NASA - A Brief History of NASA

 - ISRO - Timeline from the 1960s to Today

 - NASA - History: Korolev and Freedom of Space

 - Russian Space Web - Chronology of Space Exploration